-- the issuance of shares of our Class A common stock to the purchasers in this offering in exchange for net proceeds of approximately million, assuming that the shares are offered at \$ per share (the midpoint of the price range listed on the cover page of this prospectus), after deducting underwriting discounts and commissions but before offering expenses; - the application by Goosehead Insurance, Inc. of the net proceeds from this offering and the issuance of shares of Class A common stock (assuming shares of Class A common stock are sold in this offering, excluding any exercise of the underwriters' option to purchase additional shares of Class A common stock) to pay down the note payable to former Goosehead Management Holders and Texas Wasatch Holders: - the application by Goosehead Insurance, Inc. of the proceeds of this offering to pay fees and expenses of approximately \$ million in connection with this offering; and - the grant of options to purchase shares of Class A common stock under our Incentive Plan in connection with this offering.
+- the issuance of shares of our Class A common stock to the purchasers in this offering in exchange for net proceeds of approximately \$119 million, assuming that the shares are offered at \$15.00 per share (the midpoint of the price range listed on the cover page of this prospectus), after deducting underwriting discounts and commissions but before offering expenses; - provision for federal and state income taxes of Goosehead Insurance, Inc. as a taxable corporation at an effective rate of 9.9% for the year ended December 31, 2017 (the effective rate was calculated using the new U.S. federal income tax rate of 21%); - the application by Goosehead Insurance, Inc. of the net proceeds from this offering and the issuance of 12,253,767 shares of Class A common stock (assuming 8,530,000 shares of Class A common stock are sold in this offering, excluding any exercise of the underwriters' option to purchase additional shares of Class A common stock) to pay down the note payable to former Goosehead Management Holders and Texas Wasatch Holders; - the application by Goosehead Insurance, Inc. of the proceeds of this offering to pay fees and expenses of approximately \$4.25 million in connection with this offering; and - the grant of options to purchase shares of Class A common stock under our Incentive Plan in connection with this offering.